per1234/arduino-ci-script/README.md

 ##### `display_report`
 Echo a tab separated report of all verification results to the log.
 The report is located at `$HOME/report.txt`.
 Note that Travis CI runs each build of the job in a separate virtual machine so if you have multiple jobs you will have multiple reports.
 The only way I have found to generate a single report for all tests is to run them as a single job.
 This means not setting multiple matrix environment variables in the `env` array.
 See https://docs.travis-ci.com/user/environment-variables.
 The report consists of:
 - Build timestamp
-- Travis CI build number
+- Build - The Travis CI build number.
-- Travis CI job number
+- Job - Travis CI job number
-- Travis CI job URL
+- Job URL - The URL of the Travis CI job log.
-- Travis CI build trigger
+- Build Trigger - The cause of this Travis CI build.
+Values are `push`, `pull_request`, `api`, `cron`.
-- Allow Travis CI job failure
+- Allow Job Failure - Whether the Travis CI configuration was set to allow the failure of this job without failing the build.
-- Pull request number
+- PR# - Pull request number (if build was triggered by a pull request).
-- Branch
+- Branch - The branch of the repository that was built.
-- Commit hash of the build
+- Commit - Commit hash of the build.
-- Commit range
+- Commit range - The range of commits that were included in the push or pull request.
-- Commit subject
+- Commit Message - First line of the commit message
 - Sketch filename
 - Board ID
 - IDE version
-- Program storage usage
+- Program Storage (bytes) - Program storage usage of the compiled sketch.
-- Dynamic memory usage by global variables (not available for some boards)
+- Dynamic Memory (bytes) - Dynamic memory usage by global variables in the compiled sketch (not available for some boards).
-- Number of warnings
+- # Warnings - Number of warnings reported by the compiler during the sketch compilation.
-- Sketch verification allowed to fail
+- Allow Failure - Whether the sketch verification was allowed to fail (set by the `allowFail` argument of `build_sketch`).
-- Sketch verification exit code
+- Exit Code - Exit code returned by arduino after the sketch verification.
+- # Board Issues - The number of board issues detected.
+- Board Issue - Short description of the last board issue detected.

 ##### `publish_report_to_repository REPORT_GITHUB_TOKEN repositoryURL reportBranch reportFolder doLinkComment`
 Add the report to a repository.
 See the [instructions for publishing job reports](publishing-job-reports) for details.